anilvn/Java-Interview-Questions/core-java/core-java-notes.md

    - Never empty catch blocks in production code
    - Prefer specific exceptions over generic ones
    - Clean up resources in finally blocks or use try-with-resources

----
-I can definitely provide similar rule sets for other core Java concepts.
-Here are rules for some additional important Java topics:

-## Java 8 Features

-### Lambda Expressions
-1. Syntax: `(parameters) -> expression` or `(parameters) -> { statements; }`
-2. Can be used only with functional interfaces
-3. Parameter types can be inferred by the compiler
-4. Can access final or effectively final local variables
-5. Cannot modify local variables (must be effectively final)
-6. `this` refers to the enclosing class, not the lambda
-7. Can throw exceptions, but must conform to the functional interface
-8. Cannot specify return type explicitly

-### Stream API
-1. Streams do not store data; they process data from a source
-2. Stream operations are either intermediate (return a stream) or terminal (produce a result)
-3. Streams are lazy - evaluation only happens on terminal operations
-4. Streams can be traversed only once
-5. Operations are processed vertically (per element) not horizontally (per operation)
-6. Parallel streams use the ForkJoinPool.commonPool() by default
-7. Not suitable for side effects - focus on immutability
-8. Collectors are used for mutable reduction operations
-9. Ordered streams guarantee order; unordered streams may optimize operations

-### Default Methods
-1. Defined in interfaces with the `default` keyword
-2. Provide implementation within the interface
-3. Classes can override default methods
-4. If a class implements multiple interfaces with the same default method, it must override it
-5. Cannot be marked as `final`, `static`, `abstract`, or `synchronized`
-6. Can access static interface methods
-7. Cannot access instance variables (interfaces have none)
-8. Can be overridden by a default method in a sub-interface

-### Method References
-1. Syntax: `Class::methodName` or `instance::methodName`
-2. Four types: static methods, instance methods of particular objects, instance methods of arbitrary objects, constructors
-3. Must match the functional interface method signature
-4. Constructor references use `ClassName::new`
-5. Can't be used if additional logic is needed

-### Optional
-1. Container object that may or may not contain a non-null value
-2. Never return `null` from `Optional` methods; return `Optional.empty()`
-3. Avoid `Optional.get()` without checking `isPresent()`
-4. Prefer `orElse()`, `orElseGet()`, or `orElseThrow()`
-5. Don't use as method parameter or field type, only as return type
-6. `orElseGet()` is lazy; `orElse()` always evaluates its argument
-7. `map()` transforms value if present, `flatMap()` for when the transformation returns an Optional
-8. Cannot be serialized

 ## Advanced Exception Handling